 Fact:

-Burn-in can occur on AMOLED displays when static images are shown over long periods, but AMOLED screens have newer technology such as pixel shifting which helps to correct this.
+Burn-in can occur on AMOLED displays when static images are displayed for long periods.
+However, newer technologies, such as pixel shifting, help prevent this issue.

 Myth #3: